 •Length: 6 modules, 55 or 120 min each

 Basic, foundational training available at no cost via University of British Columbia.
-To request comprehensive training, go to The Mental Health Collaborative, scroll to the Contact section at the bottom of the page and enter your information to be contacted about information on the training that's right for you.
+To request comprehensive training and an adapted US version, go to The Mental Health Collaborative, scroll to the Contact section at the bottom of the page and enter your information to be contacted about information on the training that's right for you.